palkan/n_plus_one_control/README.md

 ### With caching

-If you use caching, you can face the problem when first request performs more DB queries than others.
+If you use caching you can face the problem when first request performs more DB queries than others.
 The solution is:

 ```ruby
 # RSpec